-In November 2007, OFM published the latest series of GMA population projections, and thereafter, the Puget Sound Regional Council (PSRC) adopted VISION 2040 in May 2008.
+In November 2007, OFM published a series of GMA population projections, and thereafter, the Puget Sound Regional Council (PSRC) adopted VISION 2040 in May 2008.
 A review process of population allocations was initiated by the Pierce County Growth Management Coordinating Committee (GMCC), and the Pierce County Regional Council (PCRC).
 Recommendations on changes to population, housing, and employment targets were submitted to the Pierce County Council.

-The Pierce County Council adopted Ordinance No. 2011-36s, revising target and employment growth.
-Lakewood's 2030 population was adjusted down to 72,000 with corresponding reductions in housing and employment projections.
-However, the City did not materially change its residential density patterns since adoption of the City's first Comprehensive Plan in 2000.
+The Pierce County Council has since adopted Ordinance No. 2017-24s, establishing target and employment growth for all Pierce County cities.
+Lakewood's 2030 population was set at 72,000.
+However, the City has not materially changed its residential density patterns since adoption of the City's first Comprehensive Plan in 2000.